thosgood/this-weeks-finds/markdown/51-100/week080.md

 but I'll let Price explain that to you.

-Anyway, Price is an expert at spotting covertly time-asymmetric assumptions.
-You may remember from ["Week 26"](#week26) that he even got into a nice argument with Stephen Hawking about the arrow of time, thanks to this habit of his.
-You can read more about it in:
+Anyway, Price is an expert at spotting covertly time-asymmetric assumptions. you may remember from ["Week 26"](#week26) that he even got into a nice argument with Stephen Hawking about the arrow of time, thanks to this habit of his. you can read more about it in:

-1) Huw Price, Time's Arrow and Archimedes' Point: New Directions for a Physics of Time, Oxford University Press, 1996.
+1) Huw Price, _Time's Arrow and Archimedes' Point: New Directions for a Physics of Time_, Oxford University Press, 1996.

 Also, there is a new book out by Hawking and Roger Penrose on quantum gravity.
 First they each present their own ideas, and then they duke it